quantumlib/Stim/doc/usage_command_line.md

     When set to 0, the noise operations are not inserted.

+- <a name="--block_decomposition_from_introducing_remnant_edges"></a>**`--block_decomposition_from_introducing_remnant_edges`**

+    Requires that both A B and C D be present elsewhere in the detector error model in order to decompose A B C D into A B ^ C D. Normally, only one of A B or C D needs to appear to allow this decomposition.

+    Remnant edges can be a useful feature for ensuring decomposition succeeds, but they can also reduce the effective code distance by giving the decoder single edges that actually represent multiple errors in the circuit (resulting in the decoder making misinformed choices when decoding).

+    Irrelevant unless --decompose_errors is specified.

 - <a name="--circuit"></a>**`--circuit`**
     Specifies the circuit to use when converting measurement data to detector data.